Tonsley (formerly Clovelly Park) & Mitchell Park

-Renewal SA in a voluntary site contamination assessment proposal with the EPA
+Renewal SA in a voluntary site contamination assessment proposal

 For further information please visit the Renewal SA website.

 Work by Renewal SA

 In December 2019 the EPA agreed to a new voluntary proposal for a portion of the Tonsley site formerly defined as ‘section 17 – Plastics, Painting and Plating Shop’.
 In accordance with the voluntary proposal a site contamination auditor has been engaged by Renewal SA for ‘Lot 34’ being a portion of the former section 17.